zencart/documentation/content/user/first_steps/server_requirements.md

 ---
 title: Server Requirements for running Zen Cart
-description: What kind of server I need?
+description: What kind of server do I need?
 category: Installing
 weight: 10
 ---